lumeyus/LanguageProject/README.md

 - Has to print out frequency array from '   ' to 'zzz'
 - Has to get trigram frequency given an input string from command line arg
 - Needs to store data in form of array to print
-- Inspect results of trigram by hand
+- Inspect results of trigram calculator by hand

 ## Milestone 2 main?